rei/rei-cedar-docs/docs/foundation/component-variables/README.md

     - Base modifier (`base-`) indicates variables that apply to all instances of that Cedar component
     - Additional modifiers can be stacked on top of that
     - For example, to make a primary large button you would use the variables that have `base`, `primary`, and `large` modifiers
   - **Sub-Element:** Indicates a sub-element of a component.
-For example, `cdr-input-base-label-color` indicates the color of the label element used inside the input component.
+For example, `cdr-input-base-label-color` indicates the color of the label element used inside the input component
   - **CSS Property:** Describes the CSS property that this variable is applied to.
-If the property is listed as `mixin` then this is a mixin that should be included in this component.
+If the property is listed as `mixin` then this is a mixin that should be included in this component
   - **State:** Describes the interactive state that this variable is applied to.
 These correspond to CSS selectors such as `:focus`, `:active`, `:hover`, `:disabled`, etc.

 ### Examples